IKEA Hack: Playful learning with the Montessori sensory table

 - Different coloured ribbons

-The mud kitchen as a sensory table
+The DIY mud kitchen as a sensory table

-* All links marked with an asterisk are advertising links pointing to IKEA's website or to pages of other advertising partners.
+* All links marked with an asterisk are advertising links that refer to the IKEA website or to pages of other advertising partners.